Aton143/trader/README.md

 # trader
-A multiplatform, performant trading client and GUI with very few dependencies.
-Handmade?
+An in development game engine.
+Formerly, a multiplatform, performant trading client and GUI with very few dependencies.
+Do you understand why it's called "trader"?

 ## What trader can do
 This project is still in its early stages, so to say.
 Right now, it supports HTTPS using a blocking- and sockets-based architecture sockets on Windows and has a Direct3D 11 rendering backend, running at 60fps with ease.
-We're (I am ) using OpenGL for the rendering backend on Linux (work can be found on the linux-bootstrap branch).
-It has the infrastructure to do hot-reloads using efficient methods (a.k.a.
-[I/O Completion Ports](https://learn.microsoft.com/en-us/windows/win32/fileio/i-o-completion-ports)), instrumented profiling, logging asserts, frame buffer captures, visual debugging, plots, text editing, and more!
+On Linux, development is underway for X11-based system susing OpenGL as the rendering backend (work can be found on the linux-bootstrap branch).
+It has the infrastructure to do shader hot-reloads, instrumented profiling, logging asserts, frame buffer captures, visual debugging, plots, text editing, and more!
 One might say it's awesome!

 ## Currently working on
 - Linux build on linux-bootstrap branch